madut97/challenge-10/report-template.md

 * Machine Learning Model 1:
   * Description of Model 1 Accuracy, Precision, and Recall scores.
+      * Accuracy score: ~95%
+      * Precision score:
+          * 1: 1.00
+          * 0: 0.85
+      * Recall score: 0.99

 * Machine Learning Model 2:
   * Description of Model 2 Accuracy, Precision, and Recall scores.
+      * Accuracy score: ~95%
+      * Precision score:
+          * 1: 1.00
+          * 0: 0.84
+      * Recall score: 0.99

 ## Summary

 Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 For example:
 * Which one seems to perform best?
 How do you know it performs best?
+    * Model 2 had a higher accuracy score, however, Model 1 had a higher precision score for predicting unhealthy loans, so my recommendation would be using Model 1.
 * Does performance depend on the problem we are trying to solve?
 (For example, is it more important to predict the `1`'s, or predict the `0`'s? )
+    * Its more important to predict the 1s, as they are the "riskier" loans.

 If you do not recommend any of the models, please justify your reasoning.